 We thought we were pretty much done after our mid-June deadline, thought we would just track the progress of the installs and have a big party once they were all done.
 What we didn’t expect is that we would run into problems with PECO’s old system of wires, transformers, and substations – all perfectly adequate for normal electric use but, in some areas, not up to accepting the extra energy generated by a solar home.
 About 30% of our participants were denied connection to the grid, a ratio we soon found out was being experienced by other installers in the area.
 Apparently, all this new interest in solar (Solar City and Vivant were also becoming very active here) revealed that our electrical distribution system wasn’t geared to handling a lot of local solar energy.

-PECO was initially not very responsive to our questions about the denied connections but they have begun working with us and Solar City to try to resolve as many of them as possible.
-To date, 7 of our 16 denials have been resolved, although some with reduced system wattage and/or greater cost, 4 have dropped out, and 5 are still in negotiation.
-We should still be able to see about 300kW of new renewable energy by the time we put this project to bed.
+PECO was initially not very responsive to our questions about the denied connections but they began working with us and Solar City to try to resolve as many of them as possible.
+By the end of 2017 (a year later than we thought it would all be complete!), 12 of our 16 denials have been resolved (4 had dropped out for various reasons).
+All in all, 43 homes now have solar energy and we were able to see over 300kW of new renewable energy generation added to the grid!

 If you’d like to see Media and Delaware County be a leader in renewable energy, bringing our local solar generation from about 4% to at least 20% by 2020 (and then 50%, and finally 100% renewable by 2050), join us!
 You could write to the PUC even if you’re not part of the Solarize campaign (we’ll supply you with a template and some pertinent facts).
 You could help us research opportunities for partnerships and funding, helping us choose the best next project to advance our goals.
 Or help us determine the best ways to market our next moves.
 There’s plenty to go around – and we’d love to have you on our team.
 Contact us at firstname.lastname@example.org and let’s talk solar!